newbiet21379/new2c/README.md

 # new2c

+#An Golang project using MongoDB as database and can use Docker to build

 # Setup
 1. `go get`  - install all dependency
 2. `go build server.go` - Run the project on port 8080